meisterlampe99/cmd_scripts_vivado/README.md

 - [x] Pass name of DUT down to runSim.bat (for adding signals to waveform viewer)
 - [x] <s>Convert mode individual readme files to markdown files</s>.
 Removed outdated <br> mode individual readme files.
 - [ ] Add only one .xdc file to each run, named \<module\>.xdc
+- [ ] Use Make for build automation?

 ### Ideas for even further into the future
 - [ ] Add a flag to connect a System ILA debug core to all nets marked as